uml-digitalinitiatives/islandora_internet_archive_bookreader/README.md

 An Islandora wrapper for the Internet Archive BookReader.

-This module doesn't do much on its own, it is assummed that it will be used in conjunction with a solution pack, where it will be enabled as a viewer.
+This module doesn't do much on its own, it is assumed that it will be used in conjunction with a solution pack, where it will be enabled as a viewer.

 ## Requirements